Dwire/adienne_special_phase2/README.md

 As a user, I should be able to:

 - Sort transactions alphabetically by category or description.
+DONE
 - Delete a transaction which will remove it from the table and delete it from the backend.
 DONE